 Hannah Earle is living with metastatic breast cancer.
 In 2016, as a 31-year old mother of 2 young children, Hannah was diagnosed with early-stage breast cancer.
 Her children were just 4 and 18 months old; she was in the thick of her world as a mom when cancer came roaring into her life and altered it forever.
-However, Hannah was steadfast that her diagnosis would not gravely affect the childhood of her two boys.
+However, Hannah was steadfast that her diagnosis would not gravely affect the childhood of her two kiddos, a son and a daughter.
 You’ll come to realize this is an ever-present theme woven into the fabric of Hannah’s story.

 She worked with the team at Dana Farber and initially underwent a lumpectomy, chemotherapy, and radiation.
 After all of that concluded, she was put on tamoxifen, at which point she – and her doctors – thought she was done.
 “They thought I beat cancer” she says.

 During all of her treatment, her community was a driving force of support for Hannah and her family.
 At the time of her diagnoses, she was “already in the thick of building my mommy community,” so when her world was turned upside down, she turned to them.
 Hannah says, “I didn’t know what to do.
 They were so great…random people reached out, a meal train came by…” Hannah also notes that the team at Dana Farber was excellent in offering support to the kids – they gave her advice detailing how to talk to young children about a cancer diagnoses.
 Hannah ensured she would speak to them honestly and openly – “[I told them] mommy is sick, getting medicine, I’m going to lose my hair.”
 She also made sure to tell her friends how she was framing it to her kids should one of their own kids ask what is going on.

 “[My Kids], they are the driving force in everything I do.”